New Zealand Privacy Act 2020

 We create, review, and maintain the privacy policies and procedures your organisation needs — from overarching privacy policies to data retention schedules, consent management procedures, and access request handling processes — keeping them current as the law evolves.

-Our information asset register service helps you catalogue and classify all information assets including personal data holdings, providing the structured visibility needed to demonstrate compliance across all 13 Information Privacy Principles.
+Our information asset register service helps you catalogue and classify all information assets including personal data holdings, providing the structure you need to show compliance across all 13 Information Privacy Principles.

 With IPP 12 cross-border disclosure obligations already in force and IPP 3A indirect collection notification approaching, understanding where your vendors are based and how they handle personal information is critical.
 Our vendor risk register tracks third-party data processors, their jurisdictions, and their privacy protections to support compliance.